rapidsms/rapidsms/docs/topics/applications/index.rst

    See also the :ref:`router documentation on incoming message processing
    <router-incoming>`.

 The router receives each incoming message through its ``incoming`` method.
+In ``BaseRouter.receive_incoming``, the message is passed sequentially to the router's associated applications in each of five processing phases.
-In ``BaseRouter.incoming``, the message is passed sequentially to the router's associated applications in each of five processing phases.
 Applications provide the code to execute each phase.
 The router provides hooks which allow an application to filter out a message, skip phases, or stop further processing.

 ..
 IMPORTANT::
    The order in which the router chooses applications to process messages is